Rare Replay: Reception

 Much of the commentary on the compilation focused on Rare's choice of selections and concluded that players new and old would find enough new treasures to outweigh the duds.
-Reviewer favorites included Blast Corps, Banjo-Kazooie: Nuts & Bolts, the Viva Piñata games, and the Nintendo 64 classics (especially Banjo-Kazooie, Conker, and Perfect Dark).
+Reviewer favorites included Blast Corps, Banjo-Kazooie: Nuts & Bolts, the Viva Piñata games, and the Nintendo 64 titles (especially Banjo-Kazooie, Conker, and Perfect Dark).
 Among the least favorites were Perfect Dark Zero, Grabbed by the Ghoulies, and the early Spectrum games, which reviewers felt had aged the worst.
 Ars Technica, however, defended the Spectrum games for showing an experimental and unrefined side of Rare.
 Many critics regretted the implacable licensing problems that led to the exclusion of what they considered the company's best games—Donkey Kong Country, GoldenEye 007, and Diddy Kong Racing—while others felt that the package was fine without them.
 Also omitted were Rare's Kinect Sports series, Nintendo franchise releases, Super Nintendo-era games, and "Mario Kart clones".
 These timeline gaps precluded, for instance, the player from understanding Conker as an edgy response to the "cutesy" characters of preceding Nintendo games.
 Despite these absences, Ars Technica's critic was impressed by Microsoft's ability to license from publishers including Tradewest, Nintendo, Milton Bradley, and Electronic Arts.
 Eurogamer's reviewer was surprised by Rare's consistent style across the selections, and compared the company's legacy to that of Cosgrove Hall Films.
 The Kotaku reviewer saw Rare Replay as "image rehabilitation" that would hopefully mark Rare's return to making "deep and daring games" in line with their historical reputation.

 Reviewers felt that the archival game content and developer interviews were among Rare Replay's best features.
 Some were frustrated that the features were locked behind time-consuming in-game challenges.
 Sam Machkovech (Ars Technica) found himself stuck not even halfway through the stamp card progress after finishing the easiest achievements.
 This made the unreleased game footage particularly hard to access.
 Stephen Totilo (Kotaku) similarly became uninterested in finishing the stamp collection.
 He called the stamps the package's "sickest joke" in consideration of Rare's reputation for collectible-heavy games.
 Some reviewers found the developer content more important than individual games.
 Polygon's reviewer called the compilation "an essential piece of gaming history", while Kotaku's critic noted that the features lacked a straightforward history of the company and hid Rare's significant, former ties with Nintendo.
 Whitehead (Eurogamer) wondered why Mire Mare and other early games were ignored in the bonus content.
 Machkovech (Ars Technica) found Rare Replay to be as much a "memorial" as an anthology since Rare had become "a shadow of its former self".
 He noted how the compilation's final games coincide with the Stamper brothers' exit from the company.
 Reviewers felt that the Stampers, Rare's founders, were a conspicuous absence from the compilation and Jaz Rignall figured that the compilation's stamps feature was a reference to the brothers.